Introduce yourself: Your position/title, what your company does, and what you do at your company.

 I’m the Director of Infrastructure and Data Centers at a telecommunications company.
 We primarily focus right now on UCaaS offerings, Unified Communications as a Service.
 Our company has been in business for 20+ years and I’ve been with the company for about five, well five as of this week.

-What made you consider using Third Party Maintenance (TPM) in the first place?
+What made you consider using Third-Party Maintenance (TPM) in the first place?

 We have to in a lot of cases.
 In a lot of cases, we run hardware for a lot longer than manufacturers want to support it.
 And that works for us.
 We are primarily a virtualized infrastructure, virtual by default for everything.
-There’s only very few exceptions.
+There are only very few exceptions.
 We get a lot of life out of our Cisco infrastructure that we run behind that.
 We can purchase one generation or two generations back on virtual hardware and in a lot of cases, that’s not supported or supportable through the manufacturer.
 TPM allows us to continue to run and maintain that stuff.
 It wouldn’t be possible otherwise.

 What are the biggest risks you had to consider before using Alternative Maintenance?